Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 A bit further on we came across fields full of cattle and horses to the left.
 Some of the paths are also used as access to the beach by horse-riders.
 We bumped into a couple of young girls riding horses, all dressed up in pink outfits ‘just for fun” they told us.

-The mist lifted and the weather started to brighten up as we reached Holme Nature Reserve, managed by the Norfolk Wildlife Trust.
-There are a variety of coastal habitats there including sand dunes, salt marsh, grazing marsh and freshwater pools.
+The mist lifted and the weather brightened up a bit just as we reached Holme Nature Reserve, managed by the Norfolk Wildlife Trust.
+There are a variety of coastal habitats there including dunes, salt marsh, grazing marsh and freshwater pools.

 We skirted a short stretch of pine trees and took a right down to the Holme Dunes Visitor centre for a coffee at their picnic tables.
 The cafe also had a selection of lunch offers, plus other snacks and drinks.

 Inside the visitor centre was a small shop and information boards.
-We had a quick look round and learnt about the 1998 discovery of a well-preserved Bronze Age timber circle, known as ‘Sea Henge’.
-It was uncovered by strong tides and is over 4,000 years old; unfortunately, you can no longer see it at Holme as it was removed for preservation.
+We had a quick look around and learnt about the 1998 discovery of a well-preserved Bronze Age timber circle, known as ‘Sea Henge’.
+Uncovered by strong tides, it’s over 4,000 years old; but unfortunately, you can no longer see it at Holme as it was removed for preservation.

 Holme-Next-the-Sea to Thornham